mohammadmahdi-shaito/meal-mate/README.md

 Meal Mate is a healthy meal recommendation platform.
 Users will be able to create an account, track ingredients they already have, receive healthy multicultural recipe recommendations, add missing ingredients to a grocery list, and later rate recipes so recommendations can improve over time.

-This repository is being built phase by phase.
-The current focus is project planning and documentation only.
-Application code will be added later in small, testable steps.

 ## Intended Stack

 - Backend: Java, Spring Boot, Spring Data JPA, PostgreSQL